iosmand/git-init-push/README.md

 - `-r [repository_name]`: Specifies the name of the remote repository.
 - `-t [access_token]`: Specifies the access token for authentication.
 - `-k [deploy_key.pub]`: Specifies the path to the deploy key public key file.
-- `-s [github]`: Specifies the Git service (currently only supports GitHub).
+- `-s [github]`: Specifies the Git service (supported services: github, gitlab, bitbucket) (default: github).
 - `-d [destination_folder]`: Specifies the destination folder for the Git repository (default: current directory).

 ### Examples

-Initialize and push a repository with an access token:
+Initialize and push a repository with an access token to GitHub:

-    git-init-push -u your_username -r your_repository -t YOUR_ACCESS_TOKEN
+    git-init-push -u your_username -r your_repository -t YOUR_ACCESS_TOKEN -s github

-Initialize and push a repository with a deploy key:
+Initialize and push a repository with a deploy key to GitLab:

-    git-init-push -u your_username -r your-repository -k PATH/TO/deploy_key.pub
+    git-init-push -u your_username -r your_repository -k PATH/TO/deploy_key.pub -s gitlab

 ## License